SO, YOU’RE CONSIDERING BUYING A SECOND-HAND KIT

 Over the years, we have made many improvements to the kits.
 New RV kits are much more complete and easier to assemble than older ones.
 An older kit may be cheaper, but it will probably take longer to build.

 Standard Kits took a huge leap forward several years ago when pre-punching was introduced.
-Unfortunately, it was not possible to make the new pre-punched parts “backwards compatible”.
-For example, purchasing pre-punched wing skins for an older non pre-punched RV-4 kit may seem an attractive option, but it will not work.
+Unfortunately, it was not possible to make the new pre-punched parts “backward compatible”.
+For example, purchasing pre-punched wing skins for an older non-pre-punched RV-4 kit may seem an attractive option, but it will not work.
+People who have an early RV-8/8A fuselage kit cannot use parts from the later “pre-punched” fuse kit, except in some specific limited part combinations and circumstances (call Van’s for that need – it gets a bit too complicated to explain and we have a cross-reference parts chart we can refer to in order to assess your situation).

 Kits are packed for shipping, not indefinite storage.
 Check for any corrosion caused by long or poor storage.
 The plastic that coats the aluminum may be (extremely) hard to remove if the parts have been stored for many years, especially in hot climates.
 Worse yet, moisture may have crept underneath the plastic or paper packing material, remained for long periods and promoted extensive corrosion.
 “Still in the original crate” isn’t always a good thing.